swerling/swiftemit/README.md

 ##### Register event handlers

-Register handlers for a given payload type like this:
+Register handlers for a given event type like this:

 ```

 // Using trailing closure...:

 myEmitter.on(ColorChange.self) { event in
-  guard let payload = event.payload as?
+  guard let event = event as?
 ColorChange else { return }
-  print("The new color for myObject is \(payload.color)")
+  print("The new color for myObject is \(event.color)")
 }

 // ...or by passing a function:

 func colorChanged(event: Event) {
-  guard let payload = event.payload as?
+  guard let event = event as?
 ColorChange else { return }
-  print("The new color for myObject is \(payload.color)")
+  print("The new color for myObject is \(event.color)")
 }
 myEmitter.on(ColorChange.self, run: colorChanged)